onefoot/optparser/README.md

 optparser
 =========

-This program allows parsing the command line options, and displaying the Help message automatically.
+This program allows parsing the command line options and displaying the Help message automatically.

 Usage:
 ------

- See, "optparser_example.cc".
+ See "optparser_example.cc".